humdrum-tools/humdrum-notation-plugin/index.md

 (or <a target="_blank" href="example.html"> click here</a> to view it
 online).
-Notice that the function call `displayHumdrum()` can be moved into the same script as the one that initializes the verovio toolkit.
 After opening the webpage in a browser, it should look something like:

 <img style="border: 1px solid #999999; border-radius: 3px; box-shadow: 10px 10px 5px #cccccc;" src="/images/example.png">